TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 36/Isaiah 36.9.md

 ---

-How then canst thou turn away the face of one captain of the least of my master's servants, and put thy trust on Egypt for chariots and for horsemen?
+How then can you turn away the face of one captain of the least of my master's servants, and put your trust on Egypt for chariots and for horsemen?